skimicrobe/OmicsBridge/README.md

 _Input_: significant featured meta-omics abundance profile \
 _Output_: matrix for similarity network

+##
 ##### 2-2.
 Main integration analysis

-Before, we perform our proposed data integration analysis, we refine the similarity network using K-nearest neighbor algorithm.
-This step is mainly used for refining the essential relationships.

-Then, the similarity network are constructed based on these filtered meta-omics profile.
+The goal of this data integration analysis is to identify the multi-level clusters.
+The main strategy is first consturcting the weighted k-nearest neighbor (kNN) graph for the similarity matrix to retain the most relevant connections.
+Successive rounds of Ledien clustering, prepare using similairty matrices derived from different data types, allow this approach to iteratively refine sample groupings.

-First, significant features are Two clustering strategies are implemented to explore the influence of order of omics data in the integration process.
+Note that this strategy is implemented with two strategies to explore the influence of data type order on the clustering outcomes.

-By incorporating all three omics layers, the final clusters are based on the collective results from each-omics data type and are less prone to the biases inherent in single-omics analyses.
+By incorporating all three omics layers, the final clusters are based on the collective results from each-omics data type and are less prone to the biases inherentin single-omics analyses.

 ## Input data
 We provide the datasets that used in our mansucript!
 Please download the folder 'sampledata.zip' in the location you would like to use.